Obi1-x/menace_-meme/README.md

-# menace_-meme
+# menace_memes
-Your plug to funny skeets and memes on the internet.
+Your gate for memes and skeets all over the internet